harness/developer-hub/docs/getting-started/harness-ui-overview.md

 ### Authentication

-This section provides options for you to set up authentication for users, enforce Password policies and restrict email domain.
+This section provides options for you to set up authentication for users, enforce password policies, and restrict email domain.

 For more information, refer to [Authentication Overview](../platform/3_Authentication/1-authentication-overview.md).